 Total Time: 2 hours 15 minutes (including 2 hours of refrigerating time)

 For people who don’t know, haupia is a famous and iconic dessert of Hawaii that any local restaurant should serve you after the meal.
 While “hau” in Hawaiian means cool, “pia” refers to arrowroot – one ingredient in the pudding.

-But since arrowroot is not always accessible, I pick an adaptable version of haupia.
-It only calls for four handy ingredients: coconut milk, cornstarch, water, and sugar.
+But since arrowroot is not always accessible, I change the recipe a little, so this H-something food becomes more adaptable.
+It only calls for coconut milk, cornstarch, water, and sugar.
 After stirring all the ingredients in the pan and refrigerating the mixture, your haupia is ready.

 Serve it with chicken long rice, laulau, lomi salmon, or pohole salad for a hearty meal.
 Or, you can top large cakes with it for a fancier and more exotic look.

 Let’s prepare the Hawaiian coconut pudding Haupia for a tropical atmosphere in the kitchen!

 Now let me introduce you to a gorgeous cake from the Balkans.
 You may be familiar with it since Čupavci is quite similar to Lamington, a famous dessert from Australia.

 Čupavci is a biscuit cake in a beautiful square shape.
 This dessert may blow your mind with an outer layer of buttery chocolate and desiccated coconut.

 To get a layer of chocolate, you need to stir all the topping ingredients (except coconut flour) into the pot.
 Then dip your baked biscuit evenly and quickly into the toppings and coconut flour.
 The thin cover should be enough to complement the cake’s flavor and texture rather than subvert it.